dl32958/gruve-ai-expo/README.md

 The final result is not just an extracted field value, but a structured decision that includes confidence, OCR-related signals, selection rationale, and downloadable artifacts for inspection.

+The project was developed and evaluated in the Northeastern University (NEU) HPC environment, where the backend inference workflow runs with GPU-backed resources.

 ## Key Features

 - Multi-engine field extraction for structured document understanding